 After our tubing adventure, we had lunch in the town of Kappa at the infamous Bubba’s Burgers.
 We had a prime dining location overlooking the main street in Kappa.
 We had a lazy afternoon at the hotel and then dinner in the St. Regis bar, where we shared a few apps and some sushi.

-Ok, now more about the St. Regis as I promised above.
-The actual hotel, the setting and view are spectacular.
+Ok now more about the St. Regis as I promised above.
+The actual hotel and the setting and view are spectacular.
 Our room was so nice and modern and perfectly fine for the 5 of us.
 But…Rob did not think the gym was great.
-The pool and the beach were small and unfortunately, when we were there, the Pacific was calm with no waves.
+The pool was small and the beach was small too and unfortunately when we were there, it was calm with no waves.
 (We like waves!)

 The upside to all of this is that during our stay, I earned three (3) Starpoints on our incidental charges (like meals) because I am an SPG Gold member and upon checkout, I used my American Express Starwood Preferred Guest card to pay our hotel bill (for meals, etc) and I will receive two (2) Starpoints for each dollar spent at Starwood resorts with the card.
-So, on the plus side, I will earn a bunch of Starwood points due to our very high St Regis bill for our extras!
+So I will earn a bunch of Starwood points due to our very high St Regis bill for our extras!